Aurangzeb: Architecture

 Aurangzeb was not as involved in architecture as his father.
 Under Aurangzeb's rule, the position of the Mughal Emperor as chief architectural patron began to diminish.
 However, Aurangzeb did endow some significant structures.
 Catherine Asher terms his architectural period as an "Islamization" of Mughal architecture.
 One of the earliest constructions after his accession was a small marble mosque known as the Moti Masjid (Pearl Mosque), built for his personal use in the Red Fort complex of Delhi.
 He later ordered the construction of the Badshahi Mosque in Lahore, which is today one of the largest mosques in the Indian subcontinent.
 The mosque he constructed in Srinagar is still the largest in Kashmir.
+Aurangzeb had a palace constructed for himself in Aurangabad, which was extant till a few years ago.

 Most of Aurangzeb's building activity revolved around mosques, but secular structures were not neglected.
+The Mubarak Manzil in Agra served as his riverside residence after his victory at Samugarh.
 The Bibi Ka Maqbara in Aurangabad, the mausoleum of Rabia-ud-Daurani, was constructed by his eldest son Azam Shah upon Aurangzeb's decree.
 Its architecture displays clear inspiration from the Taj Mahal.
 Aurangzeb also provided and repaired urban structures like fortifications (for example a wall around Aurangabad, many of whose gates still survive), bridges, caravanserais, and gardens.

 Aurangzeb was more heavily involved in the repair and maintenance of previously existing structures.
 The most important of these were mosques, both Mughal and pre-Mughal, which he repaired more of than any of his predecessors.
 He patronised the dargahs of Sufi saints such as Bakhtiyar Kaki, and strived to maintain royal tombs.

 Textiles

 The textile industry in the Mughal Empire emerged very firmly during the reign of the Mughal Emperor Aurangzeb and was particularly well noted by Francois Bernier, a French physician of the Mughal Emperor.
 Francois Bernier writes how Karkanahs, or workshops for the artisans, particularly in textiles flourished by "employing hundreds of embroiderers, who were superintended by a master".
 He further writes how "Artisans manufacture of silk, fine brocade, and other fine muslins, of which are made turbans, robes of gold flowers, and tunics worn by females, so delicately fine as to wear out in one night, and cost even more if they were well embroidered with fine needlework".

-He also explains the different techniques employed to produce such complicated textiles such as Himru (whose name is Persian for "brocade"), Paithani (whose pattern is identical on both sides), Mushru (satin weave) and how Kalamkari, in which fabrics are painted or block-printed, was a technique that originally came from Persia.
+He also explains the different techniques employed to produce such complicated textiles as Himru (whose name is Persian for "brocade"), Paithani (whose pattern is identical on both sides), Mushru (satin weave) and how Kalamkari, in which fabrics are painted or block-printed, was a technique that originally came from Persia.
 Francois Bernier provided some of the first, impressive descriptions of the designs and the soft, delicate texture of Pashmina shawls also known as Kani, which were very valued for their warmth and comfort among the Mughals, and how these textiles and shawls eventually began to find their way to France and England.